Neuralab/keks-pay-for-woocommerce/readme.txt

 = Install =

-1. Visit Plugins > Add New
+1. In your WordPress Dashboard visit Plugins > Add New
 2. Search for "KEKS Pay for WooCommerce"
-3. Activate KEKS Pay for WooCommerce plugin
+3. Install and activate KEKS Pay for WooCommerce plugin

 For more installation options check the [official WordPress documentation](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation) about installing plugins.